VasilGVasilev/realEstate/Tailwind.md

 In this example, we've added the xl:grid-cols-5 class to set the number of columns to 5 on extra-large screens.
 We've also added the p-4 class to each grid item to add some padding.
 Finally, we've added the sm:grid-cols-2 class to the grid container to change the number of columns to 2 on small screens.

 By using Tailwind's responsive classes in this way, we can create a mobile-responsive grid system with minimal code.

+### Responsive design in a nutshell
+Responsive design is just the first set of features are the mobile ones and for any subsequent screen size x or greater, we add other functionality, mobile first and then accroding to set resolution or bigger we make CSS for tablets or desktops